syncfusion-content/winui-docs/winui/Calendar/Week-Numbers.md

 ## Customize the week number and name of days of the week appearance

-`Calendar` control also allows you to customize the template of the week numbers using `WeekNumberTemplate` property and the template of name of days of the week using `WeekNameTemplate` property in the `CalendarItemTemplateSelector` class.
+[Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control allows you to customize the template of the week numbers using `WeekNumberTemplate` property and the template of name of days of the week using `WeekNameTemplate` property in the `CalendarItemTemplateSelector` class.

 In below codes we have created a `DataTemplate` for both `WeekNumberTemplate` and `WeekNameTemplate` properties in `CalendarItemTemplateSelector` class.